Welcome to Day 2

 1. Where did the shop name, Blinkydoll's Boutique come from?

-Deb: When Lea found her first Blythe 20 years ago she didn't know what doll she was,
+Deb: When Lea found her first Blythe 20 years ago she didn't know what doll

 so she named her "little blinky eyed doll" and it stuck!